 Educator / City Councilmember

 Asm.
-Evan Low has taken at least $37,250 from the Finance, Insurance & Real Estate sector since he was elected to the legislature.
-That represents 11% of his total campaign contributions.
+Evan Low has taken at least $1.6 million from the Labor sector since he was elected to the legislature.
+That represents 22% of his total campaign contributions.

 Former State Assembly, District 80 (Chula Vista)